Ldooley32/streaming-03-rabbitmq/README.md

 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.
 1. Imports should be one per line - why?
+Imports are one per line for readability
 1. Then, define your functions.
 1. Functions are reusable logic blocks.
 1. Everything the function needs comes in through the arguments.
 1. A function may - or may not - return a value.
 1. When we open a connection, we should close the connection.
 1. Which of the 4 files will always close() the connection?
+The emit files or the files that are sending the messages.
 1. Search GitHub for if __name__ == "__main__":
 1. How many hits did you get?
+0 hit but 12.6 million codes contain this command.
 1. Learn and understand this common Python idiom.

 ## Reference